darshan-hpc/polaris-log-collection-scripts-cug25/README.md

-# Polaris Log Collection Scripts
+# Polaris Darshan Log Collection Scripts

 This repository contains various scripts and documentation for reproducing results from the ALCF Polaris log collection paper presented at CUG'25.